Guy Edwards

-Guy Richard Goronwy Edwards, QGM (born 30 December 1942) is a British former racing driver.
+Guy Richard Goronwy Edwards, QGM (30 December 1942 – 19 June 2026) was a British racing driver.
 Best known for his sportscar and British Formula One career, as well as for brokering sponsorship deals, Edwards participated in 17 World Championship Formula One Grands Prix, debuting on 13 January 1974.
 He scored no championship points.

 Early life

 Edwards attended Liverpool College and studied at Durham University (University College), graduating in 1964.

-With aspirations of racing cars he went straight from university to Brands Hatch Racing School and persuaded the owner to allow him to perform secretarial work in exchange for 10 free laps a week in circuit cars.
+With aspirations of racing cars, Edwards went straight from university to Brands Hatch Racing School and persuaded the owner to allow him to perform secretarial work in exchange for ten free laps a week in circuit cars.
 After saving up money he was able to purchase a Mini Cooper-S, with which he gained his first competitive experience.
 Edwards upgraded to a Chevron B8 once he gained sponsorship and soon entered Formula 5000.